History

 Current state

 The original hall form of the church has not survived to modern times due to early modern rebuilding.
-Unfortunately, the interior was baroqueized (although in the nave, the 14th-century frescoes depicting the Carnage of the Innocents and Golgotha were discovered and unveiled in 1969), and the western facade was preceded by a neo-Gothic porch, built over the oldest part of the church.
-Fortunately, it does not spoil its character, because its gable is a reduced repetition of the main Gothic gable.
-Entering the church through it, it is worth paying attention to the ogival Gothic portal made of moulded bricks.
-The chancel, one of the first in the Baltic lowlands, in which the tendency to erect squat and low blocks was overcome, remained close to its original condition.
-The buildings of the medieval friary adjacent to the church have been completely demolished.
+Unfortunately, the interior was transformed in Baroque style, and the western facade was preceded by a neo-Gothic porch.
+Fortunately, it does not spoil the character of the building, because its gable is a smaller repetition of the impressive main Gothic gable.
+When entering the church through porch, it is worth paying attention to the ogival Gothic portal made of moulded brick.
+The chancel has also been preserved in a condition close to its original state, one of the first in the Baltic lowland in which the tendency to build squat and low structures was overcome.
+In the nave, frescoes from the end of the 14th century were discovered and unveiled in 1969, depicting the Massacre of the Innocents, apostles, saints (in pointed niches) and Golgotha.
+It is also worth paying attention to the medieval ceramic floors.
+The buildings of the medieval claustrum adjacent to the church were completely demolished.
+In the chancel only a bricked-up portal has been preserved, which once connected the church with the eastern wing, and on the external facades on the northern side, traces from the western wing are visible.

 bibliography: